CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_pages/collaborations.md

 By collaboration with universities and research institutes, we would like to promote the ideas of Open Hardware and Circular Economy also in scientific contexts.

-The Open Education Ressource (OER) of the Libre Solar Box Reproduction was supported and funded by the [Hamburg Open Online University (HOOU)](https://www.hoou.de/).
+The production of the Open Educational Resources (OER) of the Libre Solar Box is supported and funded by the [Hamburg Open Online University (HOOU)](https://www.hoou.de/).
 We are represented as a [HOOU team](https://www.hoou.de/announcements/cos-h-collective-open-source-hardware-an-der-haw-hamburg-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1-1).

 One goal is to integrate the developed system components also into seminars and project works at different universities.